RefesonPinho/RefesonPinho/README.md

 From Bahia(Brazil) to the world✈🌍

-🔭- Studying the fourth semester in systems analysis and development at Faculdade SENAC in Joinville-SC.
+🔭- Bachelor in Systems Analysis and Development.

--🌱- currently intern in oracle database at Byseven
+-🌱- Junior DBA in Oracle database.

--🌱 I'm currently learning concepts about Oracle database, Postgres and others.
-I'm applying all the knowledge acquired with the Oracle database and I've been creating labs at OCI and creating a database, for example, in version 19c with all the necessary configuration for its operation within OCI.
+-🌱 Always updating my knowledge about concepts/practices involving Oracle database, Postgres and others.
+I'm applying all the knowledge acquired with the Oracle database and I've been creating laboratories at OCI and taking certifications to become a more qualified professional every day.

 <div align="center">
   <a href="https://github.com/RefesonPinho ">